PERFECTLY IMPERFECT PERFECTIONIST

 Luke 13:24, “Work hard to enter the narrow door to God’s Kingdom, for many will try to enter but will fail.”
 (NLT)

 It is an absolute fact that we are saved by grace.
-In other words, our salvation isn’t on the basis of our worth, works, or record.
-Rather, it’s active in the lives of the believer by no other justification other than the love of God.
-This means that I have the hope of heaven in my life, not because of my living; rather, I have it because of His love.
+In other words, our salvation isn’t based on our worth, works, or deservedness.
+Instead, it’s active in the lives of the believer by no other but the love of God.
+This means that I have the hope of heaven in my life, not because of my living; I have it because of His love.

-But here’s an additional and very important fact: yes, salvation is His gift, but it comes with a price of sacrifice.
-That is I have to give up my own will and my own sinful desires, so that I might take on the will of my Heavenly Father.
-In doing this, I not only forsake my desired action, but I subsequently must also abandon my active desires.
+But here’s an additional and crucial fact: salvation is His gift, but it comes with a price of sacrifice.
+That is, I must give up my own will and sinful desires to take on God's will.
+In doing this, I not only forsake my desired action but must also abandon my active desires.

 Isn’t that what it’s all about?
-If you want a thing, you work hard for it, and every measure of hard work mandates sacrifice.
-The bodybuilder can’t eat a box of donuts and the salesman can’t sleep in on the weekend.
-They have goals that mandate commitment, and the difference between those who want it and those who talk it, is their willingness to strive.
+If you want a thing, you work hard for it, and every measure of hard work demands sacrifice.
+The bodybuilder can’t eat a box of donuts, and the salesperson can’t sleep on the weekend.
+They have goals that require commitment; the difference between those who want it and those who talk about it is their willingness to STRIVE.

-Christ informs me that Heaven is a prepared place for all; however, here’s a tough reality, all aren’t prepared for it.
-After the sacrifice of His life, we stand disillusioned concerning our inescapable need FOR US to sacrifice for Him.
-His giving can’t be beaten; however, his commitment must be imitated.
+Christ informs me that Heaven is a prepared place for all; however, here’s a brutal reality, all aren’t prepared for it.
+After the sacrifice of His life, we MUST accept our inescapable need to make righteous sacrifices for Him.
+God’s giving cannot be beaten; however, His commitment must be imitated.

-Know this: “If Jesus Saves, we must STRIVE!”
+Know this: “Because Jesus Saves, we must STRIVE!”

 Imperfectly,